-- Browser (Puppeteer) vs Cheerio (plain HTTP) based solution - a Cheerio-based solution can be as much as 20 times faster than a browser-based one.
-Always prefer Cheerio if possible.
+Browser (Puppeteer) vs Cheerio (plain HTTP) based solution - a Cheerio-based solution can be as much as 20 times faster than a browser-based one.
+Always go with Cheerio if possible.

-- Few bigger runs vs lot of smaller runs - Bigger runs can utilize the full scaling of resources and don't suffer the few seconds of actor start-up every time.
-One run with 1000 of URLs at once can be even 10 times more efficient than 1000 runs with one URL.
-Always prefer bigger batches if possible.
+Few bigger runs vs a lot of smaller runs - Bigger runs can utilize the full scaling of resources and don't suffer the few seconds of actor start-up every time.
+One run with 1000 URLs at once can be even 10 times more efficient than 1000 runs with one URL.
+Always choose bigger batches if possible.

-- Heavy pages vs lighter pages - Big pages like Amazon or Facebook will take more time to load regardless of whether you use browser or Cheerio.
-You cannot usually choose a different website to scrape, but it is important to realize that it has an impact.
+Heavy pages vs lighter pages - Big pages like Amazon or Facebook will take more time to load regardless of whether you use a browser or Cheerio.
+You usually can't choose a different website to scrape, but it is important to realize that it has an impact.
 Loading bigger pages can take up to 3 times more resources to load and parse than average ones.

 Browser vs Cheerio